corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 {{< /tabs >}}

-We can also generate a signature over the transaction without adding it to the transaction directly.
+You can also generate a signature over the transaction without adding it to the transaction directly.

-We can do this with our legal identity key:
+This is done using the legal identity key:

 {{< tabs name="tabs-36" >}}
 {{% tab name="kotlin" %}}